 - Non-cloud installable software purchased with a one-time fee (built as stand-alone software to be downloaded, installed on a server, and properly configured)

 It’s important to consider any third-party software you may want to license and integrate with your digital signage software, such as project tracking tools, outside of free digital signage apps that can be used to display live data, social media, business analytics, news feeds, and more.

 Content management includes content creation, content acquisition, management of content assets, and scheduling and monitoring the network.
 Overall, these people and process-oriented tasks are significantly impacted by the tools and services designed to support both.

 Digital signage isn’t super technical.
 There are a ton of tools that help with the tricky bits, like creating content, so it really is a job that anyone can do.
 Some business owners may choose to manage content through existing employees.
-Meanwhile, others may hire an agency or freelance professional to handle their content management.
+Meanwhile, others may hire a digital signage integrator or freelance professional to handle their content management.

-With Yodeck’s digital signage solution, non-tech savvy users can configure content on a TV screen, and there are no extra costs required for content management.
-We provide free template layouts to upload and use with any type of content (docs, widgets, videos, audio, etc.) and deliver online video guides and tutorials.
+With Yodeck’s digital signage solution, non-tech-savvy users can configure content on a TV screen, and there are no extra costs required for content management.
+We provide free digital signage template layouts to upload and use with any type of content (docs, apps, videos, audio, etc.) and deliver online video guides and tutorials.

 Provisioning and pre-configuration

 This process requires specific expertise in the digital signage field.
 For this reason, unless you have the right tech staff, you’ll probably want to outsource this job, and factor costs for it into your TCO for digital signage budget.
 Some providers, like Yodeck, provide all the provisioning and pre-configuration, with no actions required by the end user.